German stocks - Factors to watch on June 22

-FRANKFURT, June 22 The DAX top-30 index looked set to open unchanged on Thursday, according to premarket data from brokerage Lang & Schwarz at 0626 GMT.
+FRANKFURT, June 22 (Reuters) - The DAX top-30 index looked set to open unchanged on Thursday, according to premarket data from brokerage Lang & Schwarz at 0626 GMT.

 The following are some of the factors that may move German stocks: